Yes! (Chad Brock song)

 "Yes!" is a song co-written and recorded by American country music artist Chad Brock.
 It was released in February 2000 as the second single and title from his album of the same name.
 The song reached the top of the Billboard Hot Country Singles & Tracks chart.
 It is considered to be Brock's signature song and his only number-one single, spending three weeks at No. 1 in the U.S., and one week in Canada.
 Brock wrote this song with Stephony Smith and Jim Collins.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that the song "boasts a buoyant melody and positive lyric that captures all the excitement and emotional energy of a burgeoning relationship."
-She goes on to call the chorus "absolutely infectious" and "one of those sing-along refrains that makes for a great radio song."
+She went on to call the chorus "absolutely infectious" and "one of those sing-along refrains that makes for a great radio song."
 On Brock's vocals she says that he has a "personable, Everyman kind of quality to his voice that makes this tune readily relatable."